julienvincent/clojure-test.nvim/README.md

   -- list of default keybindings keys = {
+    run_all_tests = "<localleader>ta",
     run_tests = "<localleader>tr",
     run_tests_in_ns = "<localleader>tn",
     rerun_previous = "<localleader>tp",
     load_test_namespaces = "<localleader>tl",
+  },

+  hooks = {
+    -- This is a hook that will be called with a table of tests that are about to be run.
+This can be -- used as an opportunity to safe files and/or reload clojure namespaces.
+    --
+    -- As an example, this combines really well with https://github.com/tonsky/clj-reload before_run = function(tests)
+    end
   }
 })
 ```